7imbitz/Tripwire/README.md

 ]
 ```

 If any of these keywords are detected in the modified response, the request is flagged as "Possible(?)".
+User can
+dynamically set the SQL Error Signature in the Configuration tab.

 # 🚫 Requests Ignored by Tripwire

-- Static files
+- Default Static files
-    Requests for static assets are excluded to reduce noise:
+    - Requests for static assets are excluded to reduce noise:
 ```arduino
 .js, .css, .png, .jpg, .jpeg, .gif, .ico,
 .svg, .woff, .woff2, .ttf, .eot, .map, .mp4, .webm
 ```

+User can dynamically set the extension to be excluded in the Configuration tab.

 - Unwanted paths
-    Requests containing logging or telemetry keywords are skipped:
+    - Requests containing logging or telemetry keywords are skipped:
 ```arduino
 log, metrics, analytics, tracking, telemetry, ads
 ```